Steve Blum: Career

-Blum began his career in 1992.
-His credits include the voice of Spike Spiegel in Cowboy Bebop, Zeb Orrelios in Star Wars Rebels, Mugen in Samurai Champloo, Roger Smith from The Big O, Orochimaru and Zabuza Momochi in Naruto and Wolverine in multiple Marvel productions.
-In video games, he provided the voice of main protagonist Jack Cayman in MadWorld, Tank Dempsey in the Call of Duty series, Professor Galvez in Metal Gear Solid: Peace Walker, Ares in God of War and God of War: Ascension, main protagonist Grayson Hunt in Bulletstorm, Brimstone in Valorant, Zoltun Kulle in Diablo III, Sub-Zero in Mortal Kombat X and 11, Hal Jordan / Green Lantern in Injustice 2, Rytlock Brimstone in Guild Wars 2, and main protagonist Capt.
+Blum started his career working at the mail room of film studio Empire International Pictures.
+The head of the mailroom offered him a job on a "Japanimation" project since he had the deepest voice.
+Blum would eventually become head of marketing at a studio while doing voice acting on the side before deciding to become a voice actor full time.
+His credits include the voice of Spike Spiegel in Cowboy Bebop, Zeb Orrelios in Star Wars Rebels, Mugen in Samurai Champloo, Roger Smith from The Big O, Orochimaru, and Zabuza Momochi in Naruto and Wolverine in multiple Marvel productions.
+In video games, he provided the voice of main protagonist Jack Cayman in MadWorld, Captain Foley and Tank Dempsey in the Call of Duty series, Professor Galvez in Metal Gear Solid: Peace Walker, Ares in God of War, and God of War: Ascension, main protagonist Grayson Hunt in Bulletstorm, Brimstone in Valorant, Zoltun Kulle in Diablo III, Sub-Zero in Mortal Kombat X and 11, Hal Jordan / Green Lantern in Injustice 2, Rytlock Brimstone in Guild Wars 2, and main protagonist Capt.
 Devin Ross in Clive Barker's Jericho.

-In September 2000, Blum voiced TOM, the robotic host of Cartoon Network's Toonami programming block.
+Starting in 2000, Blum was the voice of TOM, the robotic host of Cartoon Network's Toonami programming block.
 He replaced Sonny Strait in the character's subsequent appearances, until the cancellation of Toonami in 2008.
 When Toonami was revived on March 31, 2012, he returned as the voice of TOM.
 He is also the announcer for 7-Eleven's "Oh Thank Heaven" television and radio advertisements and partnered with Vic Mignogna in the series Real Fans of Genius (a parody of Anheuser-Busch's Real Men of Genius radio ad campaign).

-In animation, he is the voice of Heatblast, Ghostfreak and Vilgax in the Ben 10 franchise, Starscream in Transformers: Prime, Count Vertigo in DC Showcase: Green Arrow and Young Justice, Red Skull, Beta Ray Bill and Wolverine in Wolverine and the X-Men and The Avengers: Earth's Mightiest Heroes and Amon in The Legend of Korra.
+In animation, he is the voice of Heatblast, Ghostfreak and Vilgax in the Ben 10 franchise; Garazeb Orrelios in Star Wars Rebels; Count Vertigo in DC Showcase: Green Arrow and Young Justice; Wolverine, Red Skull, and Beta Ray Bill in Wolverine and the X-Men and The Avengers: Earth's Mightiest Heroes; Starscream in Transformers: Prime; Heatwave in Transformers: Rescue Bots; and Amon in the first season of the Nickelodeon animated series The Legend of Korra.

 On June 5, 2012, he was awarded a Guinness World Record for being the most prolific video game voice actor, having 261 credited appearances as of May 10, 2012.

 Personal life

 Blum married voice actress Mary Elizabeth McGlynn in 2017.
 He has three sons from a prior relationship.
 One of them, Brandon, is also an actor, while another, Jeremy, is a teacher.
+Blum enjoys collecting reptiles, fish and birds.